JetBrains/kotlin-multiplatform-dev-docs/topics/journal/multiplatform-reasons-to-try.md

   you can enable your multiplatform app to access platform-specific APIs.
 * **Great cross-platform performance**.
 Shared code written in Kotlin is compiled into different output formats for different targets:
   Java bytecode for Android and native binaries for iOS, ensuring good performance across all platforms.
-* **AI- powered code generation**.
-You can speed up multiplatform development with code generation powered by [Junie](https://www.jetbrains.com/junie/), the JetBrains coding agent, that supports a more efficient workflow across shared and platform-specific code.
+* **AI-powered code generation**.
+You can speed up multiplatform development with code generation powered by [Junie](https://www.jetbrains.com/junie/), the JetBrains coding agent that supports a more efficient workflow across shared and platform-specific code.

 If you've already decided to try Kotlin Multiplatform, here are a few tips that will help you get started: